netdsg/chessfana/README.md

 chessfanaCgi.py:

 This is a cgi script that will process the chess json files when called on by the Grafana JSON data store.
+On line three you can set the directory for the <username>_chessGames.json files.

 High Level Diagram
 <diagram>